1 in every 28 children in the United States has an incarcerated parent.*

 A Bill of Rights for the Children of Incarcerated Parents

-The San Francisco Children of Incarcerated Parents Partnership (SFCIPP) has created this downloadable bill of rights.
+The San Francisco Children of Incarcerated Parents Partnership (SFCIPP) created this downloadable bill of rights.
 Click either link below to download your copy.

 Interested in supporting OCP or buying one of our wonderful hats or other handcrafted goods?
 Here's when and where you can!